 As one of the three tenets, service is the fundamental element of Circle K International.
 Collectively, Circle K members perform more than one million hours of service on their campuses and in their communities annually.
 Without service, Circle K International would be just another campus activity.
 Through service, college students are making the world a better place one service project at a time.
 Together, Circle K’ers truly make a difference in the community.

 Through the mission and vision of the organization, Circle K International is dedicated to the realization of humankind’s potential.
-The potential of Circle K International lies in its ability to positively influence members of society who are facing ultimate personal decisions and those who will one day create the vision of mankind for generations to come.
-Leadership opportunities afford Circle K members the resources and tools needed to become active citizens.
-Circle K’ers can assume leadership responsibilities at all levels of the organization and through various experiential training conferences while actively contributing to the running of their respective clubs, divisions, and communities.
+The potential of Circle K International lies in its ability to positively influence members of society who are facing personal decisions and those who will one day create the vision of mankind for generations to come.
+Members can assume leadership responsibilities at all levels of the organization while actively contributing to their respective clubs, divisions, and communities.
 The unique experiences offered by Circle K truly develop and bring out the leader within each individual.

 If there is one thing that Circle K’ers know best, it is fellowship.
-Whether they are planning a car wash, visiting shut-ins, reading to three-year-olds or conducting business, Circle K members across the globe take time to meet and welcome new people.
-With each element and aspect of Circle K International, members experience genuine fellowship and develop life-long relationships with fellow collegians, advisors, Kiwanians and citizens in their communities.
-Whether a Circle K’er is mentoring a child, networking with a businessman, or bowling with members, that Circle K’er is developing social skills, meeting new people, creating meaningful friendships, and strengthening relationships.
+Whether they are planning a car wash, reading to three-year-olds, or conducting business, Circle K members across the globe take time to meet and welcome new people.
+Members experience genuine fellowship and develop life-long relationships with fellow collegians, advisors, Kiwanians and citizens in their communities.
+Whether they are mentoring a child, networking with a businessman, or bowling with members, that member is developing social skills, networking, and strengthening relationships.

 I pledge to uphold the objects of Circle K International,